Thomas Martin – Mortgage Loan Originator – Phone: 954-667-9110 – Reviewed 3-10-2025 – Subject to change without notice.

 Who is eligible for a USDA Loan?

-Generally, USDA loans are available to anyone who meets minimum Florida USDA income requirements and credit guidelines and is purchasing a home or refinancing their home in an area that is not considered a major metropolitan area by USDA.
+Generally, USDA loans are available to anyone who meets minimum Florida USDA income requirements and credit guidelines and is purchasing a home or refinancing their home in an area not considered a major metropolitan area by USDA.

-Some common misconceptions of USDA Loans:
+Some common misconceptions about USDA Loans:

 - They are just for farmers – USDA Loans are not “just for farmers,” millions of people from all walks of life already qualify.